vaibhav-kaushal/QCubed-Book/Introduction/README.md

 4. How to use composer.

 In case you do not know about them, please learn them.
+There are a lot of good book and tutorials all over the web.

 Also, I am just going to presume the developer to be a male.
 Throughout the book, you will see me referring to the developer \(you\) as a male.
 This is not because I am sexist but because I am a male and when I started writing this book, I wrote it the way I would have wanted a book like this to be.